 In Spokane, Wash., an eight-year-old was suspended for having two tiny plastic G.I.
 Joe guns at school.

 At another Alabama school, two boys were suspended for playing with toy guns that one had brought in for a school project.

 And those are just the school punishments.
 A nine-year-old in Martin County, Fla., was arrested for aggravated assault and disrupting a school function for playing with his toy gun as he left school at the end of the day.
 A ten-year-old in Alabaster, Ala., was arrested for supposedly engaging in threatening behavior with a toy gun.

 A 12-year-old boy in Louisiana with hyperactivity disorder was arrested for making a terrorist threat after he told students ahead of him in the lunch line to leave some potatoes, or “I’m going to get you.”
 He spent two weeks in jail awaiting a hearing.

 Zero-tolerance policies mock the legacy of Anglo-American jurisprudence.
 As Roscoe Pound, a preeminent legal scholar of the early 20th century, explained, “Criminal law is based upon a theory of punishing the vicious will.
 It postulates a free agent confronted with a choice between doing right and doing wrong and choosing freely to do wrong.”

 Does anyone believe these children chose freely to do wrong?
 Perhaps it’s time we penalize overzealous adults who don’t check their predilections for over-criminalization at the door of common sense.

-–Paul Rosenzweig is a senior legal research fellow and Trent England is a legal-policy analyst in the Center for Legal and Judicial Studies at the Heritage Foundation.
+–Paul Rosenzweig is senior legal research fellow in the Center for Legal and Judicial Studies at the Heritage Foundation and adjunct professor of law at George Mason University.
+Trent England is a legal policy analyst in the Center.
+Read more about these issues at overcriminalized.com.